MaximilianLombardo/PySCES/README.md

   - Clustering functionality
   - Master regulator identification
   - Similarity calculation functions
+  - Protein activity analysis

 - ✅ **Visualization**: Basic visualization tools
   - UMAP visualization
   - Heatmap generation
   - Network visualization utilities
+  - Protein activity visualization

 ## Current Development Focus

 We are currently focusing on the following areas:

-1. **VIPER Algorithm Implementation**: Implementing the VIPER algorithm for inferring transcription factor activity from gene expression data and regulatory networks.
+1. **Data Validation**: Implementing formal validation of input data structure (checking for raw counts vs. normalized data) and quality control functions.

-2. **Performance Optimization**: Optimizing the ARACNe algorithm for large datasets, including sampling strategies and memory optimization.
+2. **Performance Optimization**: Optimizing both ARACNe and VIPER algorithms for large datasets, including sampling strategies and memory optimization.

-3. **MLX/GPU Acceleration**: Exploring MLX and GPU acceleration as alternatives to C++ extensions for performance-critical operations.
+3. **MLX/GPU Acceleration**: Exploring MLX and GPU acceleration as alternatives to C++ extensions for performance-critical operations in both ARACNe and VIPER.

-4. **Documentation and Examples**: Improving documentation and adding examples with real data.
+4. **Documentation and Examples**: Improving documentation and adding examples with real data, including end-to-end pipeline examples.

+5. **Testing**: Implementing comprehensive testing for the full pipeline, including input validation, algorithm validation, and edge case handling.

 For a detailed breakdown of the project status and roadmap, see the [Project Status](docs/PySCES_Project_Status.md) document and the [Roadmap](pysces/ROADMAP.md).